fabiospampinato/cliflix/README.md

 Watch anything instantaneously, just write its name.

 It searches a magnet for you and streams it using [WebTorrent](https://github.com/fabiospampinato/webtorrent-cli/tree/iina-support) to your favorite app.
+It supports subtitles too.

 ## Install